 You can also use deterrents– ammonia-soaked rag plants around the coop or a live trap to capture and relocate them.

-Alternatively, you can contact wildlife exterminators to relocate the skunks safely; they carry diseases that are very dangerous to animals and need to be handled with protective gear.
+Alternatively, you can contact wildlife exterminators to relocate the skunks safely; they carry diseases that are very dangerous to animals and must be handled with protective gear.

 Now, you have all the answers to the questions regarding skunks.

-But keep in mind all the safety measures to ensure your backyard is safe and sound.
+But remember all the safety measures to ensure your backyard is safe and sound.